 In 2008, members of the Nolumbeka Project were instrumental in proving the eligibility of the Turners Falls (MA) Sacred Hill Ceremonial Site for the National Register of Historic Places.
 Without this intervention, the site would have been destroyed by the extension of the airport’s runway.
 Nolumbeka Project members assisted by providing records from our Archives; giving first person accounts verifying the sacred nature of the area; clearing brush; monitoring the site; and participating in important meetings.
 Visit http://www.nps.gov/nr/publications/guidance/TurnerFallsDOEDecision-Redacted.pdf for details about this important preservation success.

-To gain an understanding of the vastness of our mission, one must realize that much of the history we were taught in school about the pre-European history of New England was based on a deep and pervasive cultural bias.
+To gain an understanding of the vastness of our mission, one must realize that much of the history we were taught in school about the pre-European history of New England was based on a deep and pervasive cultural and racial bias.
 Until recently, there were academics, “experts” in the field of archaeology and anthropology, who asserted that the New England American Indians did not build with stone.
 (Some also said there were no Native Americans in Vermont!)

 Although much has been destroyed or misidentified, stone monuments, earthworks, burials and other evidence of the existence of a highly developed culture remain.
 The monuments, although very similar to ancient monuments worldwide, were deliberately disconnected from the true history of the native culture.
 Much of this cultural denial was perpetrated by English land speculators, and by some Christian ministers whose goal, as worded by Rev. John Eliot was to, “to convince, bridle, restrain and civilize” the Indians “and also to humble them”.